ShroukAllam/Devops/kubernetes /lab18 19 20/README.md

+#Lab 18, 19 & 20 — Kubernetes Network Policy, DaemonSet & RBAC

-# Lab 18: Control Pod-to-Pod Traffic via Network Policy
+## Lab 18: Control Pod-to-Pod Traffic via Network Policy

 ### Objective
 Define a NetworkPolicy that restricts access to MySQL pods — only the Node.js application pods can reach MySQL on port 3306.